adityakaran/adityakaran.github.io/_pages/cv.md

 ## Permanent Positions

 * July 2016 - July 2018: Strat in Global Liquidity Products at Goldman Sachs
-  * Modeled forward looking funding requirements as required by Federal Reverse's Comprehensive Capital Analysis and Review process (CCAR) and the consequences to Funds Transfer Pricing (FTP) management.
+  * Modeled forward looking funding requirements as required by Federal Reserves's Comprehensive Capital Analysis and Review process (CCAR) and the consequences to Funds Transfer Pricing (FTP) management.
   * Implemented various aspect of FTP framework to incentive prudent spot and contingent liquidity risk management
   * Systematizing and automatic calculation and evaluation of internal liquidity metrics
   * Repo pricing under various liquidity and funding constraints.